Try this cozy, Japanese vegan miso soup made with kombu, tofu, and tender veggies - ready in just 20 minutes and full of umami depth.

 - Kombu (also known as Konbu) - You may be wondering, "What on earth is kombu?"
 Well, in the picture above, it's the small black sheet that resembles paper.

-Kombu, a type of edible kelp, is a staple in Japanese cuisine, often used in dishes like dashi (traditional soup stock), salads, and pickles.
-Known for its rich umami flavor, kombu is also packed with health benefits, providing iodine for thyroid health along with essential minerals and vitamins. - If you can't find kombu at a store like Whole Foods, you can find it on Amazon.
-Alternatively, substitute with half a sheet of nori found at all major grocery chains.
+Kombu, a type of edible kelp, is a staple in Japanese cuisine, often used in dishes like dashi (traditional soup stock), salads, and pickles. - I'm confident you'll find kombu at a store like Whole Foods, but in case you don't, it's also available on Amazon.
+Alternatively, substitute with half a sheet of nori found at most major grocery chains I've been in.

-- Veggie Broth - Like in all my soups and stews, I use a concentrated veggie broth because I think it has the best flavor for this soup, and I can control how much flavor I want to add.
-However, feel free to use your favorite veggie stock for this recipe.
+- Veggie Broth - Like in all my soups and stews, I use a concentrated veggie paste because I think it has the best flavor for this soup, and I can control how much flavor I want to add.

 Variations